-If you work in the construction industry, most especially with wood, then a rabbet joint should sound familiar.
+A rabbet joint should sound familiar if you work in the construction industry, especially with wood.
 A rabbet joint is a rectangular recess created at the edge of a wood to flush with another wood.
-Rabbet joints are useful in the construction of picture frames, cabinet doors, drawers.
+Rabbet joints are useful in constructing picture frames, cabinet doors, and drawers.

 Section 2: Basic types of rabbet joint

 When about to make a rabbet joint in your ongoing project, you must take time to choose the appropriate type.
 Therefore, a good understanding of the types of rabbet joints available will go a long way.
-Consequently, you can set out to make the best rabbet joints that fit the project at hand.
+Consequently, you can make the best rabbet joints that fit the project.

 2.1 Basic rabbet

 It is the simplest form of a rabbet joint.
 When joining two planks of wood, only one has a rabbet while the other does not.
 Instead, the rabbit’s depth is such that it allows for the second wood to sort of flush.
-It means the rabbit’s depth on the first wood must be equal to the second wood’s thickness.
-With a table saw, wood router, or hand, you can make a basic rabbet joint.
+It means the rabbit’s depth on the first wood must equal the second wood’s thickness.
+You can make a basic rabbet joint with a table saw, wood router, or hand.

 Finally, use mechanical fasteners over just glue because it is long grain to end grain connection.

 It is directly opposite of the basic rabbet joint.
 Unlike just one rabbet cut on one wood, both mating planks of wood have a rabbet cut for a solid connection.
 The joint connection is stronger in this case than in the basic rabbet.
 For this reason, there is more area for joinery available with a double rabbet than the basic rabbet.
 More area is available via the two-way 90-degree cut on both mating planks of wood.